typeRob/DAMPP/README.md

 This repo can be used to run a simple docker container for web development, using the Apache server contained in the PHP Docker image and the PHPMyAdmin image.

 # Usage
-I recently created a script that set up the Apache WebServer folder by the user input, to run it just start
+I recently created a script that set up the Apache WebServer folder and the database root password by the user input, to run it just start
 ```
 ./setup_start.sh
 ```

 If you are on a MacOS system, run the file specific for MacOS

-You will be asked to insert the absolute path of the folder you want to use as Apache default, then it's going to start the container
+You will be asked to insert the absolute path of the folder you want to use as Apache default and the root password for the database, then it's going to start the container

 If you want to configure yourself, just change the folder in the
 ```